2 Chinese Babies With Edited Genes May Face Higher Risk Of Premature Death

 Hurlbut says He was genuinely trying to help prevent the spread of HIV in China, where the disease remains very common in some places and highly stigmatized.

-"I'm not justifying what he did, but I think its more understandable when you actually take the time to talk to him, which I did," Hurlburt says.
+"I'm not justifying what he did, but I think it's more understandable when you actually take the time to talk to him, which I did," Hurlbut says.
 "I don't approve it — and I always told him I didn't — but on the other hand it's more understandable."